flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 Mere code structure can be complex enough.
 On top of that, it is easy to confuse with two related but different perspectives:

 1. One concrete but arbitrary runtime instance of code.
-2. The abstract [meaning of code](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), which can be structurally incongruent.
+2. The abstract [meaning of code](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), whose structure can be different.

 These confusions particularly arise when we draw architecture diagrams, borrowing visual elements from [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
 So let's have a closer look at them.